MohawkTSDB/mohawk/README.md

 # mohawk

-MOck HAWKular is a mock Hawkular server for testing.
+MOck HAWKular (Mohawk) is a metrics storage engine that uses a plugin architecture for data storage and Hawkular based RESTful API as the primary interface.

 ## Introduction

-Utility server for testing Hawkular clients, the server can mock a running metrics Hawkular server.
-It can use different backends for different test use cases.
+Mohawk can use different backends for different use cases.
+Different backends may vary in speed, persistance and scalability.
+Mohawk use a RESTful API identical to Hawkular, inheriting Hawkular's echosystem of clients and plugins.

   - Sqlite backend, persistable read and write, mimics regular behavior of a Hawkular metrics server.
-  - Random backend, mimics lots of metrics available only for reading.
-  - Timeout backend, mimics errors while query data.

 ## License and copyright